toptensoftware/CantabileTranslations/readme.md

 All translation files are in [JSON](http://json.org/) format.
 If you're not familiar with JSON it's an extremely simple data exchange format, most of which you can easily understand simply by looking at an existing file.
 There are some things to be aware of however:

 1. Special characters in strings need to be escaped with a leading backslash.  eg: to embed a double quote use `\"`
+2. New line characters are encoded as `\n`, tabs as `\t`.
-2. Unicode characters can be embedded using the \uNNNN escape sequence where NNNN is the hex code of the character.
+3. Unicode characters can be embedded using the \uNNNN escape sequence where NNNN is the hex code of the character.
-3. Syntax is important. ie: the placement braces, commas etc... must be syntactically correct or Cantabile will fail to load the file.
+4. Syntax is important. ie: the placement braces, commas etc... must be syntactically correct or Cantabile will fail to load the file.

 If you find Cantabile isn't loading your strings file, try running it though an online JSON validator tool to find the problem.